aizu-wakamatsu/gt/README.md

 ## repo description

 This repo is for our graduation thesis(GT). most, not all, materials of our GT are in this repo.
+We will hold a presentation of this GT in August 2024.

 ## main topic of research